-- Forget-me-not (Myosotis) is a hardy biennial that carpets the ground in early spring with its delicate pink, white, and blue flowers.
-According to a German folktale it got its name when a knight who was picking flowers at river’s edge fell in the water and was swept away by the current.
+- Forget-me-not (Myosotis spp) is a hardy biennial that carpets the ground in early spring with its delicate pink, white, and blue flowers.
+According to a German folktale, it got its name when a knight who was picking flowers at a river’s edge fell in the water and was swept away by the current.
 He yelled, “Forget me not!” as he threw the bouquet to his sweetheart.

-- ‘Falling in Love’ shirley poppies have delicate, crepe-papery, 3 ” wide double flowers in a mix of scarlet, rose, white, and coral.
+- ‘Falling in Love’ shirley poppies have delicate, crepe-papery, 3-inch-wide double flowers in a mix of scarlet, rose, white, and coral.
 These charmers bloom early and will reseed to keep your love blossoming year after year.

 - ‘Summer Romance’ alyssum is aptly named because you will fall in love with its sweet honey scent and blend of lavender, violet, white, and pink blossoms.

-- Kiss-me-over-the-garden-gate is another exotic heirloom.
+- Kiss-me-over-the-garden-gate (Persicaria orientalis) is another exotic heirloom.
 With lightly scented, 4-6 inch long rosy pink tassels and heart-shaped leaves, you will find it hard to resist.
-Blooming from July until frost it can grow to be 6-7 feet tall in a good year and will keep your passion on display.
-For a shorter version look for the cultivar ‘Cerise Pearls’.
+Blooming from July until frost, it can grow to be 6-7 feet tall in a good year and will keep your passion on display.
+For a shorter version, look for the cultivar ‘Cerise Pearls’.
 It grows to be only 4-5 feet tall, keeping the flowers at eye-level.

-- Love-in-a-mist (Nigella) is another classic flower of the romatic garden also called “Love Entangle” or “Love-in-a-puzzle” for the way its flowers seem to float in a cloud of finely cut foliage.
+- Love-in-a-mist (Nigella damascena) is another classic flower of the romatic garden that’s also known as “Love Entangle” or “Love-in-a-puzzle” for the way its flowers seem to float in a cloud of finely cut foliage.
 The blossoms come in many shades of blue, purple, pink, and white with dark centers.
-After blooming the handsome seed pods can be dried and used in arrangements.
+After blooming, the handsome seed pods can be dried and used in arrangements.

-Of course, we can’t forget the “bleeding heart.”
+- Of course, we can’t forget the famous bleeding heart.
 Who doesn’t love the arched sprays of tiny pink hearts that cover plants in early spring?